-Abhimanyu Prakash joined NACTO in early 2015 and is a Program Manager for the Global Designing Cities Initiative, a multi-year program that will develop a Global Street Design Guide and work with cities on street and public space design around the world through Bloomberg’s Initiative for Global Road Safety(BIGRS).
-He leads the projects and activities in the African and Asian cities under the BIGRS program, primarily in the cities of Addis Ababa, Accra, and Mumbai.
+Abhimanyu Prakash joined GDCI in early 2015 and now is a Senior Program Manager working with cities on the street and public space design around the world through Bloomberg’s Initiative for Global Road Safety(BIGRS).
+He was part of the core team developing the award-winning Global Street Design Guide.
+He currently leads the projects and activities in the African and Asian cities under the BIGRS program.

 As an urban designer and architect, Abhimanyu has gained global expertise in these fields through his past engagements in India, Germany and New York City.
 As an urban designer at Urban Matrix + MUD Workshop he has contributed to shape a finalist proposal for the federal Strong Cities Strong Communities Challenge for the City of Hartford and has also been involved in community engagement driven design work for the new Comprehensive Plan for the City of Easton.
 Various multi-scalar public and private projects across German and Indian contexts have helped him hone his skills across scales and gain a holistic approach to urban design.

-In parallel, Abhimanyu is also involved at various non-profits such as Asia Initiatives and Dakshini Prayash as a junior board member at both organizations.
+In parallel, Abhimanyu is also involved at various non-profits such as Asia Initiatives and Dakshini Prayash where his is a board member as well.
 He applies his design, planning, and management skills at various educational and social development projects as a part of these organizations.
-As a passionate photographer and traveler he also enjoys maintaining an urban photo-blog.
+As a passionate photographer and traveler he also enjoys maintaining an urban photo blog.